 6. You are allowed to be in the United States on an expired visa as long as your Form I-20 is current.
 If you leave the United States, however, you will need to have time to apply for a new visa before you will be allowed re-entry.
 Please check your visa expiration date before making plans to travel outside of the U.S.

 7. The International Programs Office uses the Student Exchange and Visitor Information System (SEVIS) to maintain your immigration records.
-To ensure you maintain status, you must inform us of any changes to your name, address, major, program end date, funding, academic level or academic enrollment plans.
+To ensure you maintain status, you must inform us of any changes to your name, address, major, employment, program end date, funding, academic level or academic enrollment plans.